 A screen displays the instance number and other data for boards associated with the driver.
 Note the instance number for the board you want to remove.
+2 Enter the following at the server console prompt:

 '''

-REMOVE NETWORK ADAPTER filename, [board_instance_number]
+REMOVE NETWORK ADAPTER filename,

+[board_instance_number]

 '''